Helping Friends Build Resilience

 Current Newsletter

-The September Newsletter 2023 has been posted to the website.
+The April 2025 Newsletter has been posted to the website.
 Things to note:

 What's New or News

 • Join NC-Friends listserv.
-This NC State Library listserv is for those interested in friends related activities and public library service.
+This NC State Library listserv is for those interested in Friends-related activities and public library service.
 To join: https://statelibrarync.simplelists.com/

 To send a message via the listserv: